szymonm/pwir-cuda-labs/lab1/README.md

 **Device**- the GPU and its memory;

-**Kernel** - code that is performed by a single GPU processor;
+**Kernel** - code that is executed by GPU;

-**Multiprocessor (Streaming Multiprocessor)**- a group of GPU processors that can synchronize between each other.
+**Multiprocessor (Streaming Multiprocessor, SM)**- a group of GPU processors (cores) that can synchronize between each other.
 They usually share some part of the memory and share cache of global device memory.
-Current GPUs have few SMs;
+Current GPUs have a few SMs (2-16);

 **Thread**- a single instance of executing kernel;

-**Work-group (block)** - a logical group of threads working on a single multiprocessor in parallel.
+**Work-group (block)** - a logical group of threads executed on a single multiprocessor.

 ## Programming using CUDA - the basics